testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 16. Update Lines 7, 9, and 17 with the appropriate values indicated below:

-    - Line 7: The endpoint of Azure Cognitive Services.
+    - Line 7: The endpoint of Form Recognizer Service.

     - Line 9: The Blob Service SAS URL storage account with your Train and Test invoice folders.

-    - Line 17: The key for your Azure Cognitive Service endpoint.
+    - Line 17: The KEY1 value for your Form Recognizer Service.

     ![The source code listing of pocformreader.py is displayed with the lines mentioned above highlighted.](media/ex5-task2a-06.png "The source listing of pocofrmreader.py")